 The Task Force regularly prepares reports on the implementation of Austria’s measures against trafficking in human beings.
 The First Austrian Report on Combating Human Trafficking was adopted on 10 March 2009, the Second Austrian Report on Combating Human Trafficking on 20 March 2012 and the Third Austrian Report on Combating Human Trafficking on 21 April 2015.
 In addition to these three-year reports, annual implementation reports are available (in German only).

 The importance of global and international cooperation in combating human trafficking cannot be stressed enough.
-The United Nations, in particular the Vienna-based Office on Drugs and Crime (UNODC), the OSCE, the International Organization for Migration (IOM), the Council of Europe and the European Union make important contributions in this respect.
+The United Nations, in particular the Vienna-based Office on Drugs and Crime (UNODC), the Organization for Security and Co-operation in Europe (OSCE), the International Organization for Migration (IOM), the Council of Europe and the European Union make important contributions in this respect.
 Austria supports these organizations in their efforts to combat human trafficking.

 In 2010/2011, Austria was one of the first states to have its anti-trafficking action evaluated by the Council of Europe expert group GRETA.
 The overall assessment was positive.
-In its second country evaluation report on Austria in 2014/2015 GRETA welcomed the progress made in combatting human trafficking.
+In its second country evaluation report on Austria in 2014/2015 GRETA welcomed the progress made in combating human trafficking while pointing on certains aspects where further efforts should be undertaken.

 A large number of Austria’s activities aim at improving the situation in the countries of origin.
 In this context Eastern Europe is one of the priority regions of the efforts launched under the Austrian Development Cooperation/Austrian Development Agency (ADA).